collective/cookiecutter-plone-starter/README.md

 ## Project Generation Options

-These are all the template options that will be prompted by the [Cookiecutter CLI](https://github.com/cookiecutter/cookiecutter) prior to generating your project.
+These are all the template options that will be prompted by the [Cookiecutter CLI](https://github.com/cookiecutter/cookiecutter) before generating your project.

 | Option                | Description                                                                                                                                          | Example                       |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |